Electric Blue Acara: Complete Care Guide (With Expert Tips)

 In either case, the water temperature should be set to 77° F with a relatively neutral pH and slightly soft water.
 When ready, the female will lay her eggs on flat rocks or other accessible surfaces throughout the aquarium.
 One clutch includes about 100 to 200 eggs.
 The male will quickly fertilize them once laid.

 Over the course of the next two to three days, the parents will protect the eggs.
 It’s possible that they will create a pit in the substrate where they will move the fry once hatched.
 This can cause a lot of disruption to the substrate and aquascaping.
-During this time, males will become especially aggressive towards other tank mates, though won’t usually injure or kill them.
+During this time, males will become especially aggressive towards other tank mates, though won’t injure or kill them.

 After these few days, the eggs will hatch.
 The parents may move the fry to the pit or leave them where they are.
 The parents will continue to deliver care until the fry are fully free-swimming.
 Then, the parent electric blues will deliver food to the fry, so small foods, like baby brine shrimp, should be supplemented.
 At this point, the fry or the parents may be removed from the tank to increase survival chances.
 This is especially recommended if spawning these fish in the main display.